 You often see an IP value on lighting, but what does this value or classification actually mean?
 IP stands for Ingress Protection or International Protection rating.
 The first number indicates the degree of protection against solids and the second figure the protection against moisture and dust.
-Usually for indoor lights such as a pendant lamp for your living room, a ceiling lamp in your bedroom or a recessed spotlight in your hallway do not need extra protection as they are IP20 and that is sufficient enough.
+Usually for indoor lights such as a pendant lamp for your living room, a ceiling lamp in your bedroom or a recessed spotlight in your hallway do not need extra protection as they are IP20 and that is sufficient enough to protect against dust.
 However, when it comes to bathrooms and any outdoor lighting it's a different story as water and electricity cannot mix.
-So for these type of areas you need a higher IP value, the higher the IP classification, the better the lighting is resistant to moisture and water and the closer a light fitting is to water source the greater IP value you need.
+So for these type of areas you need a higher IP value, the higher the IP classification, the better the lighting is resistant to moisture and water.

 The IP classification of lamps